 As the Manager of Suq Restaurant at Four Seasons Resort Dubai at Jumeirah Beach, Lawrence Raj believes it’s his role to make guests feel like part of the family.
 “It’s as important to start the day right as it is to end,” he says, “so beginning with breakfast, I ensure every guest receives astounding service.”

 At Suq every day is always full of new discoveries.

 The cuisine at Suq, a mix of flavours from the Middle East, Asia and the West, reflects the diversity of the city.
 Raj, who was born in Kanyakumari in South India, moved to Dubai 15 years ago, drawn to the city’s blend of ancient traditions with modernity.
 “Dubai reminds travellers of its heritage through its food, fabrics, dialects and desert tents,” he says.
 “The city is so alive, and at Suq every day is always full of new discoveries, new friends and personal growth.”

 The art of falconry goes back more than 2,000 years.
 Although most people in modern-day Dubai don’t rely on falcons to hunt prey and find water in the desert, the falcon remains an important symbol in Arabic culture.
 It’s the national bird of the United Arab Emirates.

 South Africa–born Liander Botes is the operations manager at Wild Flight Dubai, which introduces travellers to falconry and educates them about birds of prey.
-“This is not a pet – this is a dangerous animal,” Botes tells a group of us who have gathered to observe that dangerous animal.
+“This is not a pet – this is a dangerous animal,” Botes tells visitors, noting that when going for the kill, the bird can reach speeds of up to 300 kph (200 mph).
 “It is a hunting tool and can cause the same damage as a rifle.”